 - Superfriends (1973-74) episode "The Mysterious Moles".
 Deep under the earth is the Bottomless Cave: a gigantic cavern filled with plants, lakes and dinosaurs.

-- Western Animation/Dino Boy, aka Dino Boy in the Lost Valley, which aired along with Space Ghost.
+- Dino-Boy, aka Dino Boy in the Lost Valley, which aired along with Space Ghost.
 The title valley had cavemen, dinosaurs and other prehistoric creatures, and several lost civilizations.

 - In the Futurama episode "Fun on a Bun", Fry falls into a hole in a German glacier and discovers a secret tribe of Neanderthals, along with wooly mammoths, saber-tooth tigers and giant sloths.